noErrdev/python-chatops-incident-mplatform/docs/content/best.md

 ## Prometheus

-To close issues quickly you should create documentation about your alerts.
-To append documentation link to alerts there is special word `runbook`.
+To resolve incident faster, you should create documentation for your alerts.

+To attach a documentation link to an alert, use the special annotation field called`runbook`.
 Add it with link to `alert.annotations`:

 ```yaml
 - alert: InstanceDown